 Unacceptable disturbances to declared FHAs includes undertaking unauthorised development and:

 - dumping rubbish and waste on tidal lands

 - reclaiming tidal lands with soil or other material, e.g. to extend lawns or gardens

 - increasing the size of an existing structure without authorisation

 - burning, cutting or mowing salt couch or mangroves

 - spraying marine plants with herbicide

-The Queensland Boating and Fisheries Patrol can issue on-the-spot fines for unauthorised works in a declared FHA and penalties of up to $400,350 may apply in serious cases that are taken to court.
+The Queensland Boating and Fisheries Patrol can issue on-the-spot fines for unauthorised works in a declared FHA and significant penalties may apply in serious cases that are taken to court.

 What are you allowed to do?

 ANY structure placed in a declared FHA – including jetties, pontoons, ramps, moorings, revetments - requires prior authorisation.